milaan9/91_Python_Mini_Projects/013_Unzip_File/README.md

 ### What is Zip file?

-**[IP address](https://en.wikipedia.org/wiki/ZIP_(file_format)** ZIP is an archive file format that supports lossless data compression.
-A ZIP file may contain one or more files or directories that may have been compressed.
+**ZIP is an archive file format that supports lossless data compression.
+A ZIP file may contain one or more files or directories that may have been compressed.**

+**[ZIP File](https://en.wikipedia.org/wiki/ZIP_(file_format)** can come handy for a lot different things, we make use of it on a regular basis.

 Uses for Zip File: